Riverscapes/riverscapes-website-jekyll/Data_Warehouses/index.md

 </div>
 - ISEMP/CHAMP.
 (2018) [Integrated Status and Effectiveness Monitoring Program (BPA Project 2003-017-00) and Columbia Habitat Monitoring Program (BPA Project 2011-006-00) .
 Final Technical Report for Bonneville Power Administration](https://www.researchgate.net/publication/329514287_Integrated_Status_and_Effectiveness_Monitoring_Program_BPA_Project_2003-017-00_and_Columbia_Habitat_Monitoring_Program_BPA_Project_2011-006-00_Final_Technical_Report_for_Bonneville_Power_Administration).
 1280 pages.

+### Fully-Customizable
+Any group or organization can develop their own custom Riverscapes Data Warehouse, and control how and where it is hosted, who can access it, who has what permissions, etc.

 -----
 ## Web-Maps